MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 - By using the AKS [Cluster Autoscaler](/azure/aks/cluster-autoscaler) to add nodes and scale horizontally.
 - By temporarily scaling up infrastructure to meet deadlines by accelerating an SAS workload.

-With Viya 3.5 and grid workloads, Azure doesn't support scaling horizontally or vertically.
+With Viya 3.5 and Grid workloads, Azure doesn't support horizontal or vertical scaling.

 ### Network and VM placement considerations